Azure/azureml-examples/cli/jobs/single-step/gpu_perf/README.md

 To check perf against your own container/config:

-1. Modify `Dockerfile` with your own custom build.

-2. Modify `nccl_test_env.yml` fields `name` and `version`.
+1. Create an environment based on the content from `environments/azureml_base/` (Dockerfile and `env.yml`).

-3. Register the new environment using `az ml environment create`.
+2. Create this environment using `az ml environment create` command.

-4. Modify `gpu_diag_job.yaml` to use your new environment name/version, check out the name of the cluster under `compute`.
+3. Modify `gpu_diag_job.yaml` to use your new environment name/version, check out the name of the cluster under `compute`.

-5. Run the job using `az ml job create`.
+4. Run the job using `az ml job create`.

 ## Example stdout